 As a Satanist, do you ever try to convert people to your way of thinking?

 No. Proselytizing or converting people is antagonistic to the Satanic practice.
-Conversion implies that the other person’s belief systems are fundamentally wrong and need to be changed to something else.
+Conversion implies that the other person’s belief systems are fundamentally wrong and need to change to something else.

 Who am I to decide what spiritual or philosophical system works or doesn’t work for somebody else?
 Who am I to dictate a “better” or “more correct” way of existing?
 Only I can only choose what is best for my Self.
 Each person must find their own path in life.
 Satanism either appeals to you or it does not.
 It makes no difference to me whether these ideas work for you or not.